otaku0304/QuickStart/readme.md

-# QuickStart
+# StartMyDev

-**QuickStart** is a PowerShell-based automation setup to streamline running applications like frontend, backend, or full-stack across multiple environments — including local, dev, stage, and production.
+**StartMyDev** is a PowerShell-based automation setup to streamline running applications like frontend, backend, or full-stack across multiple environments — including local, dev, stage, and production.

 ## 🚀 Features